Here we’re going to talk you through some of the key tips and tricks you need to learn to make the most of your new Huawei Mate 10/Mate 10 Pro.

 Your phone creates a shutter sound whenever you take a screenshot which can create a distraction or draw unnecessary attention.
 To stop this sound, follow these steps:

-- Open the Settings app, tap Sound > More sound settings > turn off Screenshot sound.
+- Open the Settings app, tap Sounds > More sound settings > turn off Screenshot.

 14. Schedule power on and off automatically

-Turning off your phone when you sleep and turning it back on when you wake up is easier with the Scheduled power on and off function.
-Head to your device’s Settings > Smart assistance > Schedule power on and off to set the times to have your phone does it automatically for you.
+Turning off your phone when you sleep and turning it back on when you wake up is easier with the Scheduled power on/off function.
+Head over to your device’s Settings > Smart assistance > Schedule power on/off to set the times to have your phone does it automatically for you.

 15. Use any of these ways to start a screen recording